 Alcacer’s campaign opened with Supercup success, netting the first goal in Dortmund’s 2-0 win over Bayern Munich to claim the season’s first piece of silverware and herald in what could be a monumental year for the Black-Yellows.
 He followed that a week later with another strike in the DFB Cup first round against KFC Uerdingen.

 Watch: ALL of Alcacer's Bundesliga goals in 2018/19

 It certainly signalled the start of a goal-filled season for the Spanish forward as he looks to challenge Robert Lewandowski for the Bundesliga’s Torjägerkanone, and potentially even the European Golden Shoe.
 The pair have already set off well ahead of the rest in what looks like being one of the league’s most exciting top-scorer races in years.

-The BVB man has bagged five goals in the first three matchdays of 2019/20 against Augsburg (two goals), Cologne and Union Berlin.
-It means he has struck six times in his first five domestic outings for Borussia, at an average of a goal every 75 minutes.
+The BVB man has bagged six goals in the first four matchdays of 2019/20 against Augsburg (two goals), Cologne, Union Berlin and Bayer Leverkusen.
+It means he has struck seven times in his first six domestic outings for Borussia, at an average of a goal every 75 minutes.